Minitran (Glyceryl Trinitrate)

 What If You Miss a Dose?

-Important: Never use 2 patches to make up for a missed dose.
-This may increase your chance of getting unwanted side effects.
+Important: Never apply two patches at the same time to make up for a missed dose.

 Available Tablet Strengths